joshuadlima/BetterBuy/readme.md

 <h1>Better Buy</h1>
 <p>BetterBuy is an e-commerce website built using PHP, JavaScript, Bootstrap CSS, and SQL for its database infrastructure.
-Developed as a project for our fifth-semester web technology course.</p>
+Developed as a mini project for our fifth-semester web technology course.</p>

 <p>The project consists of 4 modules:</p>
 <ol>